Pradus7/simple-TCG/README.md

 - Cards cost energy to play and cannot be played unless player has sufficient energy
 - Cards can only attack once per turn
 - Game has win condition of depleting the other player's health

+# Possible features:
+- Cards have skills that change how cards interact with each other
+- Players can draft their own deck at the beginning of a match
+- Spell Cards